gounmanned/unmanned.team/README.md

 ## Contributing

 Issues and PRs are welcome.
-Since the app is intentionally dependency-light, contributions that add frameworks, bundlers, or build tooling are unlikely to be accepted — see [Philosophy](#philosophy).
+Since the app is intentionally dependency-light, contributions that add frameworks bundlers, or build tooling are unlikely to be accepted.

 ---